 The center view shows the currently open file in an editor for that file type.
 All visual editors allows you to change the camera view:

-There is a toolbar in the top right corner of the scene view where you find object manipulation tools: Move, Rotate and Scale.
+There is a toolbar in the top right corner of the scene view where you find object manipulation tools: Move, Rotate and Scale as well as Camera Perspective and Visibility Filters.

 If you have multiple files open, a separate tab for each file is shown at the top of the editor view.
 It is possible to open 2 editor views side by side.
 Right click the tab for the editor you want to move and select Move to Other Tab Pane.